 - rosemary and thyme: the benefits are still being studied, but many patients report improved symptoms when consumed regularly or as a supplement.

 - stinging nettle: best consumed as a tincture.
-If you prefer to have it as tea, you will need to drink it several times a day.
+If you prefer to have it as tea, you will need to drink it string and several times a day.
 It can also be cooked as a green.
 Always be careful when handling.

 - vitamin C-containing foods: apples, bell peppers, berries, broccoli, cauliflower, chilli peppers, citrus fruits, kiwi, leafy greens, rose hips, strawberries, tomatoes.
 Or vitamin C supplements.